MarcusTorzewski/SpicesRUs/README.md

 ## Accessing the database
 If you would like to access the online Mongo db, please contact one of us and we will set it up.

-## Miscellaneous

-- The Git username "Sabelossa" belongs to Zafar